wokdabat/finance-advisors/README.md

 This repo contains an **eve agent** (TypeScript, powered by Claude via the Vercel AI SDK) alongside **two independent Streamlit dashboards** that surface market data and technical signals for equities, gold/commodities, real estate, and crypto.

+## Demo

+`docs/demo/` has a recorded walkthrough of both dashboards — real yfinance/FRED data, a live Anthropic API call generating an actual report, and the PDF export feature end to end.
+No mock data.

+- **Easiest:** open [`docs/demo/demo.html`](docs/demo/demo.html) in any browser.
+It's a single self-contained file (video, screenshots, and fonts all embedded) — works offline, no server needed.
+- Or watch the videos directly: `docs/demo/demo.mp4` (84s, full session) and `docs/demo/slideshow.mp4` (24s quick flip-through).
+- Or browse the individual stills in `docs/demo/screenshots/`.

 ## The two dashboards

 ### 1. `market_insight_agent/` — Market Insight Dashboard